briankanderson/documentation/configuration/wireless/headless.md

 More information on the `wpa_supplicant.conf` file can be found [here](wireless-cli.md).
 See [Wikipedia](https://en.wikipedia.org/wiki/ISO_3166-1) for a list of 2 letter ISO 3166-1 country codes.

+Note that SSH is now disabled by default so you also need to create a file "ssh" (no extension) in the boot partition to enable it.

 ## Remote Access

 With no keyboard or monitor, you will need some way of accessing the headless Raspberry Pi.
 There are a number of ways of doing this, and details can be found [here](../../remote-access/README.md).